 the parties use that decision to further settlement negotiations.

-For Alternative Dispute Resolution, Call Godwin Bowman & Martinez
+For Alternative Dispute Resolution, Call Godwin Bowman PC

-Godwin Bowman & Martinez has significant experience in all areas of
+Godwin Bowman PC has significant experience in all areas of

 alternative dispute resolution.
 Our Dallas-based law firm can help clients